addisonj/ff-2019-smoth-operator/pres.md

 With the operator API, we can work around this API limitation

-Note: there are other options to fixing this, such as a differet watermark generation scheme, but that still is a workaround when the problem is that the real bulk of our data isn't produced by the source
+Note: there are other options to fixing this, such as a different watermark generation scheme, but that still is a workaround when the problem is that the real bulk of our data isn't produced by the source

 ----

-### Our new operator
+### Our new abstraction

 <pre><code style="max-height: 550px; font-size: 0.7em; line-height: 1.2em" class="scala" data-trim data-noescape>
 abstract class MessageableSource[IN, OUT](idleTimeout: Long)
     extends AbstractStreamOperator[OUT]
     with OneInputStreamOperator[IN, OUT] {
-  private var sourceCtx: SourceContext[OUT] = _
+  <span class="fragment" data-fragment-index=1>private var sourceCtx: SourceContext[OUT] = _
   protected def sourceContext: SourceContext[OUT] = {
     if (sourceCtx == null) {
       sourceCtx = StreamSourceContexts.getSourceContext(